 Research Fellowships

-We offer two types of research fellowships for prospective graduate students:
+We offer two types of research fellowships for prospective graduate students applying to a graduate degree program at the Luskin School:

-1. The Research Fellowship for Environmental Policy Innovation is offered to prospective students with a demonstrated interest in environmental planning and policy analysis.
+1. The Research Fellowship for Environmental Policy Innovation is offered to students with a demonstrated interest in environmental planning and policy analysis.

-2. The Research Fellowship for Environmental Justice is offered to prospective students motivated to address environmental racism and other inequities.
+2. The Research Fellowship for Environmental Justice is offered to students motivated to address environmental racism and other inequities.

-Encouraged to apply are students of color, first-generation students, or others interested in conducting research or applied work in environmental sustainability, including but not limited to the field of environmental justice and equity.
+Prospective students can apply as part of the departments’ standard degree application.
+In your application, indicate your interest in receiving a fellowship from the Luskin Center for Innovation.
+We encourage applications from students of color, first-generation students, and other underrepresented groups interested in conducting research or applied work in environmental sustainability, including but not limited to the field of environmental justice and equity.

 Field Fellowship for Environmental Justice